-Temporary focal weakness may occur as part of postictal (Todd) paralysis, which usually resolves over several hours, or result from a transient ischemic attack Transient Ischemic Attack (TIA) A transient ischemic attack (TIA) is focal brain ischemia that causes sudden, transient neurologic deficits and is not accompanied by permanent brain infarction (eg, negative results on diffusion-weighted... read more (TIA) or hypoglycemia Hypoglycemia Hypoglycemia, or low plasma glucose level can result in sympathetic nervous system stimulation, and central nervous system dysfunction.
-In patients with diabetes who take insulin or antihyperglycemic... read more ; with treatment, hypoglycemia and the resulting weakness resolve.
+Temporary focal weakness may occur as part of postictal (Todd) paralysis, which usually resolves over several hours, or result from a transient ischemic attack Transient Ischemic Attack (TIA) A transient ischemic attack (TIA) is focal brain ischemia that causes sudden, transient neurologic deficits and is not accompanied by permanent brain infarction (eg, negative results on diffusion-weighted... read more (TIA).

 The most common causes of generalized weakness are

 Deconditioning due to inactivity (disuse atrophy) resulting from illness or frailty, especially in older patients

-Generalized muscle wasting due to prolonged immobilization in an intensive care unit (ICU)—a condition called ICU myopathy
+Generalized muscle wasting due to prolonged immobilization in an intensive care unit (ICU)—a condition called critical illness myopathy

 Critical illness polyneuropathy (ICU neuropathy)

-Common myopathies (eg, alcoholic myopathy, hypokalemia, corticosteroid myopathy)
+Common myopathies (eg, alcohol myopathy, hypokalemia, corticosteroid myopathy)

-Use of paralytic drugs in a critical care patient
+Use of paralytic agents in a critical care patient

-Many patients report weakness when their problem is fatigue Fatigue Fatigue occurs most often as part of a symptom complex, but even when it is the sole or main presenting symptom, fatigue is one of the most common symptoms.
-Fatigue is difficulty initiating... read more .
+Many patients report weakness when their problem is fatigue Fatigue Fatigue is difficulty initiating and sustaining activity due to a lack of energy and accompanied by a desire to rest.
+Fatigue is normal after physical exertion, prolonged stress, and sleep deprivation... read more .
 Fatigue can prevent maximal effort and muscle performance during strength testing.